dapucita/haxbotron/README.md

 `!poss` shows you possessions rate of both Read and Blue team.

-`!afk MSG` switchses to idle status.
-If it contains MSG, the message as reason for away from keyboards is shown when others call the player.

-`!unafk` switches to active status.
+`!afk MSG` switchses to idle status, or return to active status if already in afk mode.
+MSG is the reason, and it can be skipped.

 `!list TEAM` shows you list of specific team player's numeric ID.
 TEAM should be red/blue/spec.